pantheon-systems/WordPress/wp-content/plugins/wp-ses/readme.txt

 1. Click on WP SES
 1. Translate!

+= I installed WP SES on my WP install and was able to get everything tested and the test emails work great.
+The only thing is I can’t get it to intercept the emails my contact form sends.
+They end up going through the normal SMTP route and not SES.
+This is the function for the mail: mail($to, $subject, $message, $header); =

+Looks like your contact form uses the PHP `mail()` function instead of the WordPress `wp_mail()` function, so WP SES won’t be able to send the mail.

+Please ask the plugin developer to change it to the following:

+`wp_mail($to,$subject,$message,$header);`

+= I used my ID and secret and repeatedly put them into WP SES, but it didn’t work, I also generated a new ID and secret too, but to no avail it still didn’t work. =

+Did you use these keys before with another service (like S3), and if so, did they work with that service?

+Did you sign up for the Amazon SES service?

+Then, please inspectthe error message you get when trying to verify a sender address (at the top of the screen).
+This message should explain what is wrong with your keys (bad authentication, no SES subscription , etc.).
+Amazon also requires that your server time is close enough to Amazon’s server time, so that might be worth checking as well.

 == Screenshots ==

 1. Settings screen

 == Changelog ==

+= 0.8.2 - 2019-01-09 =
+* Add discount for launch of WP Offload SES

 = 0.8.1 - 2018-06-06 =
 * Added dismissable admin notice that WP SES will soon require PHP 5.5+